 How does your body make energy?

-Inside of your cells are tiny organelles called mitochondria.
-Mitochondria are found inside nearly all of your body’s cells.
+Inside nearly all of your cells are tiny organelles called mitochondria.
 The mitochondria are your body’s power plants.
 You can survive without food for weeks; without water for days; but without mitochondria, you would die in seconds.

-It is thought that mitochondria used to be bacteria that through the process of evolution evolved into essential components of your cells.
+It is thought that mitochondria used to be bacteria that through evolution evolved into essential components of your cells.
 Today, they produce energy so that you and your body’s cells can survive.

 Have you heard of a substance called ATP?